Child Study Center 350 - Psychology 350

 Volkmar, F.R., & Wiesner, L. (2009) Chapter 8: Working with school-aged children.
 In A Practical Guide to Autism.
 Wiley, pp. 233-276.

-Lecture 4: Treatment and Outcome
+Lecture 4: Behavioral Assessment and Treatment

 McPartland, J., Wu, J., Bailey, C., Mayes, L. Schultz, R. & Klin, A. (2011).
 Atypical neural specialization for social percepts in autism spectrum disorder.Social Neuroscience, 6(5-6), 436-451.